-A femoral fracture is a fracture anywhere along the shaft or diaphysis of the femur.
+A femoral shaft fracture is a fracture anywhere along the shaft or diaphysis of the femur.
 These fractures commonly occur in young males as a result of high-impact injuries (e.g., motor vehicle accidents).
 Low-impact shaft fractures tend to occur in older patients with pre-existing osteopenia, who have fallen from a standing position.
 Femoral fractures typically present as a painfully swollen, tense thigh with restricted range of motion and signs of fracture (e.g., shortening).
 Diagnosis is based on clinical examination findings and visualization of the fracture on plain radiographs.
 Definitive treatment following splinting and traction is usually surgical but depends on the patient's condition.
 Vascular compromise and fat embolization are common complications.
 For fractures of the femoral head, neck, and trochanter, see learning card on .

 Age: bimodal distribution, based on exposure to causative force